rdodev/blog/_posts/2015-06-27-simplifying-the-trinity.md

 ![](/assets/images/2015-06-27-simplifying-the-trinity/dichotomy.png)

-It's worth noting in the above diagram "cheap" encompasses resource cost and scheduling.

 The choice is yours: you build a product your users _want_ or _like_ to use or a product they will jump ship from as soon as they find a suitable alternative.